Louisiana high court rejects LGBT rights order

 - Former Playboy model says Trump tried to pay her after sex

-Chief Justice Bernette Johnson dissented, calling the order a “rational policy choice.”
-She was joined by justices Jefferson Hughes and John Weimer.
+Chief Justice Bernette Johnson dissented, joined by justices Jefferson Hughes and John Weimer.

+Johnson rejected the idea that the anti-discrimination order constituted an illegal legislative act by a governor.

+“It is a rational policy choice that is consistent with the governor’s legal obligation to faithfully execute the Equal Protection Clause and the broad remedial purpose of both state and federal anti-discrimination statutes,” Johnson wrote, noting that former Govs.
+Edwin Edwards and Kathleen Blanco had issued similar orders.